Ma Xisheng: Reign

-After Ma Xisheng took over the Chu state, he stated that it was Ma Yin's will that he not claim the title of king (and therefore, not the right to the governmental structure as was given in the regal creation) but only claimed the title of military governor of Wu'an, as a vassal to Later Tang.
-Li Siyuan subsequently gave him the additional title of military governor of Jingjiang Circuit (靜江, headquartered in modern Guilin, Guangxi, which Chu also controlled), as well as the honorary chancellor title of Zhongshu Ling (中書令).
+After Ma Xisheng took over the Chu state, he stated that it was Ma Yin's will that he not claim the title of king (and therefore, not the right to the governmental structure as was given in the regal creation) but only claimed the title of military governor of Wu'an as a vassal to Later Tang.
+Li Siyuan subsequently gave him the additional title of military governor of Jingjiang Circuit (靜江, headquartered in modern Guilin, Guangxi, which Chu also controlled) as well as the status of director of the Legislative Bureau (中書令, Zhongshu ling), a position giving him chancellor status.

 For reasons unclear, Ma Yin was not buried for about a year.
 During that period, while Ma Xisheng had been authorized by the Later Tang court not to observe a mourning period, traditionally he was considered to be still in that period.
 Nevertheless, having heard stories about Later Liang's founder Zhu Quanzhong's fondness for chicken, Ma Xisheng also took to eating chicken — which, while not absolutely prohibited to him, was considered inappropriate during a time of mourning — going as far as killing 50 chickens for food each day.
 He was also bearing no outward signs of sadness.
 As Ma Yin was set to be buried in late 931 at Hengyang, Ma Xisheng, who was to escort the funeral train departing Changsha, ate several plates of chicken before departing.
 His official Pan Qi (潘起), seeing this, satirized him by stating, "In the past, Ruan Ji ate pork when he was mourning.
 Every generation will have its wise men."

 During Ma Xisheng's reign, there was apparently a severe drought in the Chu realm.
 Believing the gods to be responsible, he, in fall 932, ordered the closure of the temples dedicated to the god of Mount Heng as well as other gods, but the drought continued.
 He died not long after, and his generals supported Ma Xifan to succeed him.